UNCLASSIFIED (U)

 9 FAM 402.2-4(B)(5) (U) Cohabitating Partners, Extended Family Members, and Other Household Members Not Eligible for Derivative Status

 (U) The B-2 classification is appropriate for applicants who are members of the household of another noncitizen in long-term nonimmigrant status, but who are not eligible for derivative status under that applicant's visa classification.
 This is also an appropriate classification for applicants who are members of the household of a U.S. citizen who normally lives and works overseas but is returning to the United States for a temporary period.
 Such applicants include but are not limited to the following: cohabitating partners or elderly parents of temporary workers, students, foreign government officials or employees posted to the United States, officers or employees of an international organization posted to the United States and accompanying parent(s) of a minor F-1 child-student.
 B-2 classification may also be accorded to a spouse or child who qualifies for derivative nonimmigrant status (other than derivative A or G status) as an eligible immediate family member, but for whom it may be inconvenient or impossible to apply for the proper H-4, L-2, F-2, or other nonimmigrant derivative visa, if the applicant (the derivative) intends to maintain a residence outside the United States and otherwise meets the B visa eligibility requirements.
 If such individuals plan to stay in the United States for more than six months, you should advise them to ask DHS for a one-year stay when they apply for admission.
-If needed, they may thereafter apply for extensions of stay, in increments of up to six months, for the duration of the principal's nonimmigrant status in the United States.
+If needed, they may thereafter apply to USCIS for extensions of stay, in increments of up to six months, for the duration of the principal's nonimmigrant status in the United States.
 You should consider annotating the visa to indicate the purpose of travel and the length of stay in such cases.

 9 FAM 402.2-4(B)(6) (U) Applicants Seeking Naturalization under INA 329